 The recovery not only includes monetary recoveries, but recoveries in real or personal property, including but not limited real estate and RRSP’s.
 The exception would be personal household items, such as furniture, clothing, or jewellery.

-The charge/secured interest of LAO pursuant to section 47 of LASA is not limited to a signed direction.
-The charge/secured interest exists even without the signed section 47 direction
+The charge/secured interest of LAO pursuant to section 47 (now section 13) of LASA is not limited to a signed direction.
+The charge/secured interest exists even without the signed section 47 (now section 13) direction

 No money or property may be delivered to the client, nor can LAO’s charge be waived or compromised, without approval of Lawyer Services and Payments